Inflect logo

 Direct Cloud On–RampsOver 11 – as of September 2025Access to AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, and Oracle Cloud.

-Power Cost$0.07/kWh, as of September 2025Competitive industrial rates with a growing mix of renewable energy.
+Power Cost$0.07/kWh – as of September 2025Competitive rates with a growing mix of renewable energy.

-Sales Tax18% GST, as of September 2025Standardized Goods and Services Tax applied to infrastructure services.
+Sales Tax18% GST – as of September 2025Standardized 18% GST applies to all infrastructure services.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: India features an expansive connectivity landscape with over 32 providers operating across the country as of September 2025.
-The market supports a carrier-neutral environment with ~166 data centers distributed among seven key regions, ensuring redundant routing and diverse pathing for enterprise traffic.
+Carrier Density & Carrier Neutrality: India features a vast connectivity landscape with over 32 providers operating nationwide as of September 2025.
+The market supports carrier–neutral environments across roughly 166 facilities in seven key regions, ensuring redundant routing and diverse pathing for enterprise traffic.

-Direct Cloud On-Ramps: There are over 11 direct cloud on-ramps as of September 2025, enabling access to seven cloud regions.
-Enterprises can leverage dedicated high-speed links to AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, and Oracle Cloud.
+Direct Cloud On–Ramps: Over 11 direct cloud on–ramps exist as of September 2025, enabling access to seven cloud regions.
+Enterprises can leverage dedicated high–speed links to AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, and Oracle Cloud.

-Internet Exchange Points (IXPs): Major exchanges like DE–CIX India and NIXI facilitate efficient local peering, significantly reducing the cost and latency of domestic traffic.
+Internet Exchange Points (IXPs): Primary exchanges such as DE–CIX India and NIXI facilitate efficient domestic peering, which significantly lowers the cost of local traffic.
 Peering is centrally managed in hubs like Mumbai and Chennai, which serve as the primary gateways for international data.

-Bare Metal: High-performance compute requirements are well-served through providers such as Hivelocity.
-These options allow businesses to deploy dedicated hardware with cloud-like flexibility to handle data-intensive workloads without the overhead of virtualization.
+Bare Metal: High performance compute requirements are well served through providers such as Hivelocity.
+These options allow businesses to deploy dedicated hardware with cloud flexibility to handle data intensive workloads without the overhead of virtualization.

 Power Analysis

-Average Cost Of Power: Industrial electricity in India is priced at approximately $0.07/kWh, as of September 2025.
-The grid mix is roughly 75% fossil fuels, with renewables and hydro accounting for nearly 23%.
-This pricing structure offers a predictable cost model for large-scale deployments compared to many developed western markets.
+Average Cost Of Power: Industrial electricity in India is priced at approximately $0.07/kWh as of September 2025.
+This pricing structure offers a predictable cost model for large–scale deployments compared to many developed Western markets.
+The grid mix includes roughly 75% fossil fuels, with renewables and hydro accounting for nearly 23%.

 Power Grid Reliability: Major data center corridors in cities like Mumbai and Bengaluru benefit from well–engineered grids and multi–substation support.
 While the national grid continues to modernize, Tier III and IV facilities utilize significant onsite redundancy to ensure constant uptime during peak demand.